A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 Note that we have homeomorphisms,

 It therefore follows that,

 The last equation follows from Lemma \ref{lem:sums.prods}. \end{proof}

-Finally, note the following result, that follows from a straightforward calculation using the conventions in Definition \ref{matrix_els}. \begin{Proposition} Let $s,t$ be complex numbers.
+Finally, note the following result, that follows from straightforward calculations. \begin{Proposition} Let $s,t$ be complex numbers.
 We have a natural isomorphism, $\eta^{s,t}\colon \FRp{s} \To \FRp{t}$, of functors, from $\HFb$ to $\Vect_\C$, which is such that, if $X$ is a space, and $x \in X$, then, \end{Proposition}